The Next Stage — Making the change to civilian life

 Stepping Out

 Making the transition from military to civilian life can be a big change for you and your family.
-Stepping Out is a free, two-day program for all ADF members, and their partners, who are discharging from the ADF, or have discharged in the last 12 months.
+Stepping Out is a free, two-day group program designed to increase the awareness of important wellbeing, personal and social adjustment factors and to support ADF members and partners as they are transitioning, or who have transitioned, from the military to civilian life.

 Visit Open Arms or call 1800 011 046.